Retirement contribution strategy

 Enter your current contribution rate and employer formula.
 The result updates live and shows how much free match and immediate tax savings are in play.

 Planning estimate only.
-Federal tax savings are estimated using 2025 federal income tax brackets and standard deductions, and state tax savings use a simplified 2025 state marginal-rate lookup.
+Federal tax savings are estimated using simplified 2026 planning assumptions, and state tax savings use a simplified marginal-rate lookup rather than a full state return.

 Advertisement